OmarYAZEJI/PrefUtil/README.md

 # PrefUtil
-Android Library for working with shared preference in Android Studio.
+Android Library for working with shared preferences in Android Studio.